eugenetangkj/tp/docs/DeveloperGuide.md

 * 2a.
 InternBuddy detects that the internship whose details are currently displayed in the right UI panel has been deleted by this `delete` command.
     * 2a1.
-InternBuddy resets the right UI panel to display the introductory message.
+InternBuddy resets the View Panel to display the introductory message.

       Use case resumes from Step 2.